The First Year at Landmark College

 Student Responsibilities in Advising

 We offer a program designed to help students achieve their goals.
-In order to receive the full benefit of Landmark’s advising program, students need to:
+To receive the full benefit of Landmark’s advising program, students need to:

 - Regularly attend meetings;